Kinzi/instagram-post-bot/README.md

  └──────────────────── minute (0 - 59)
  ```

  4. Run app locally with `npm start`.
 Open your Browser at localhost:5000 and hit the button.
 You will be prompted in the commandline to authenticate this app with google.
-AuthToken will be saved to `credentials`.
+AuthToken will be saved to `credentials/`.
 Follow the instructions and post the verification code to the commandline.
 You should be automatically logged in to instagram.
-The session also will be saved to `credentials`.
+The session also will be saved to `credentials/`.

  5. If everything works remove `credentials/*` from `.gitignore` and deploy the app along with the credentials to heroku